megagames-me/number-game/README.md

 # number-game
-We are finished coding this game and now we are focusing on Mining, Inc. Also we would be VERY happy if someone adds CSS because it looks **cough** ugly **cough**.
+Now we just want..
+FEATURES!!!!!!!!!!!!
-# CSS UPDATE BY Fryinggg Pannnn:
+# STYLE UPDATE BY Fryinggg Pannnn:
 It looks way better.
 Changed font
+# TEXT UPDATE BY Fryinggg Pannnn and megagames-me:
+Added lots and lots of text like how to play.
+Added G and H for add 1 and 2 respectively.